Pensions and your personal allowance

-The 60% tax that can be imposed on an income of between £100,000 and £125,140 in England, Wales and Northern Ireland has been called the highest tax band in Europe by the Financial Times.
-However, earners could bring the rate down by saving more for retirement.
+The 60 percent tax that can be imposed on an income of between £100,000 and £125,140 in England, Wales and Northern Ireland has been called the highest tax band in Europe by the Financial Times (1).
+However, higher earners could potentially bring the rate down by saving more for retirement.

 How much can I save tax-free for retirement?

-100% of what HMRC describes as ‘relevant UK earnings’, up to the maximum annual pension allowance of £40,000 (for more information on this, see our article on Tapered pension allowance for high earners).
+• 100 percent of what HMRC describes as ‘relevant UK earnings’, up to the maximum annual pension allowance of £60,000.
 Some income, though, doesn’t count as ‘relevant UK earnings’ in the eyes of HMRC, including dividends and investment income, and income from pensions.
-So income from these sources cannot be included when you’re calculating how much you can put tax-free into a pension.
+So income from these sources cannot be included when you’re calculating how much you can put into a pension and obtain tax relief on those contributions.

-Yes and no. There is no official 60% UK tax band, but salary earners can end up paying this rate because HMRC claws back the annual personal allowance for salaries above £100,000.
+Yes and no. There is no official 60 percent UK tax band, but higher earners can end up paying this rate because HMRC claws back the annual personal allowance for incomes above £100,000, giving rise to an effective tax rate of 60 percent on part of the income.

 What is the personal allowance?

-This is the part of our salary that is not liable for tax, and is currently £12,570.
+This is the part of our income that is not liable for tax, and is currently £12,570.
 In other words, we pay no tax on the first £12,570 of our annual income.

 Except when we earn more than £100,000?